 As well as betting on outright match winners it is also possible to bet pre-event and in play on the result after a certain number of legs or sets.
 Other common bets include race to 3 legs or sets for example.

 Hitting a 180 (3x treble 20) is the highest score from three darts and is damn hard to hit and obviously top players hit the maximum more than others.
 Betting lines on 180 maximums are common pre-event such as how many 180’s in a match/tournament or from a certain player.
 180 betting is also popular in play such as ‘will there be a 180 in the next leg’, ‘number of 180’s in a match/set/leg’, ‘first 180’, and more.

 This a bet on the result after a certain number of legs or sets combined with the overall result of the match.

 In darts its all about the players and with big personalities there are always good specials markets around to bet on.
 I’ve seen lines available before now on how many times a player will punch the air for example.
 A word of caution with these bets however, they tend to offer poor real value and should mainly be treated as a bit of fun.

 BDO vs PDC

-Renamed the Professional Darts Corporation (PDC) in 1997 the competition set up its own leagues and championships and to this day the original 32 will not play in BDO events.
-The BDO and PDC have separate pools of players and their own world championship played at roughly the same time.
+Renamed the Professional Darts Corporation (PDC) in 1997 the competition set up its own leagues and championships and the original 32 would not play in BDO events for the remainder of its existence.
+The BDO and PDC had separate pools of players and each had their own world championship, which was played at roughly the same time too.

 Darts Championships Tournaments and Competitions